Vyral/base-template/_posts/2018-07-20-is-an-abandoned-home-in-your-area-reducing-your-property-values.md

 &nbsp;

 Imagine you’re driving through a neighborhood and you see a house that’s obviously not being taken care of—the grass is dead, cobwebs have taken over, and it appears to be abandoned.
-It’s interesting to know the backstory behind the house’s condition.
+A home like this can provide an interesting backstory, and more importantly, provide you as a buyer a great opportunity.

 Truthfully, these sort of homes may present an opportunity for you as a buyer.
 One of the things we pride ourselves on is doing that research for you. **We just need the address, and then we’ll go into detective-mode, doing anything from pull tax records to doing property profiles to even contacting the city**.